australiangreens/ag-internal-components/PUBLISHING.md

 2. Make the final commit and tag it with the semver preceeded by a "v".
 E.g. version 1.2.4 would be tagged as "v1.2.4"

-3. Run `npm publish --access public`.
+3. Run `npm publish`.
 This will do a lint check, run tests, do a production build and then publish it to npmjs.com

 ## Why not yarn publish?